Sweet Tea Studio

 First-Run Configuration

-1. Engine setup
+1. Engine connection

-2. Input and output directories
+2. Input and output locations

 3. Optional launch arguments